-Learning Outcome: Micro 1: Identify the basic principles of economics and explain how to think
+Learning Outcome: Micro 1: Identify the basic principles of economics and explain how to think like an economist

-- 75) When BlackBerry made its PlayBook tablet, it relied on - A) the market to coordinate most of the production. - B) its employees to coordinate most of the production. - C) the federal government to coordinate most of the production. - D) the guild of electronics engineers to coordinate most of the production.
+- 77) When BlackBerry made its Leap smart phone, it relied on - A) the market to coordinate most of the production. - B) its employees to coordinate most of the production. - C) the federal government to coordinate most of the production. - D) the guild of electronics engineers to coordinate most of the production.